cloudnative-pg/cloudnative-pg/docs/src/connection_pooling.md

 The operator manages most of the [configuration options for PgBouncer](https://www.pgbouncer.org/config.html), allowing you to modify only a subset of them.

 !!!
 Warning
-    You are responsible to correctly set the value of each option, as the operator does not validate them.
+    You are responsible for correctly setting the value of each option, as the operator doesn't validate them.

-Below you can find a list of the PgBouncer options you are allowed to customize.
-Each of them contains a link to the PgBouncer documentation for that specific parameter.
-Unless differently stated here, the default values are the ones directly set by PgBouncer:
+These are the PgBouncer options you can customize, with links to the PgBouncer documentation for each parameter.
+Unless stated otherwise, the default values are the ones directly set by PgBouncer.

 - [`application_name_add_host`](https://www.pgbouncer.org/config.html#application_name_add_host)
 - [`autodb_idle_timeout`](https://www.pgbouncer.org/config.html#autodb_idle_timeout)